Our children’s services teams

 The Integrated Children’s Services team is led by Sonya Miller, Head of Service.
 The team is responsible for the full range of services for children and young people across South Gloucestershire and is part of the wider Children, Adults & Health Directorate, under the leadership of Director, Chris Sivers.

-The function is split into four streams: a 0-25 disability service, an Access and Response team incorporating a multi-agency safeguarding hub, corporate parenting – including fostering and adoption – and a long term social care function.
+The function is split into four streams: a 0-25 Disability Service, an Access and Response team incorporating a multi-agency safeguarding hub (MASH), Corporate Parenting – including fostering and adoption – and a Long Term Social Care function.
 You can find out more about each of the different functions by clicking on the links.

 Signs of Safety

 We’ve recently made a significant investment in implementing the Signs of Safety model into our practice.
 We’ve made major leaps forward, training hundreds of staff and practice leaders and we’ve been delighted with the passion and energy everyone has shown in putting Signs of Safety into practice.
 This is making a big difference in our everyday work, with great examples of best practice support for children and families, who are telling us that they now have a much better understanding of our role and the help we offer.